Truck Parking Facility Permit

 - Legal Survey.

-Refer to the Truck Parking Facility bulletin for drawing specifics.
+Refer to the Truck Parking Facility bulletin for specific drawing requirements.

 The Land Development Permit fee $623 (minimum) and Truck Parking Permit fee $1,559 are due at the time of application.